 Laura takes the dagger and, as I watch in a mixture of blood-fueled mania and horror, cuts her hand.
 She puts one foot on the knee guard, hauls herself up with a grunt and slaps the faceplate.
 It won’t obscure the suit’s vision, but it makes for a macabre scene.

 Jager claps me on the shoulder so hard my knees buckle.
-“This is your leader!
-Behold his armor!
+“This is your leader.
+Behold his armor.
 When you clash on the field of battle, look to him and remember the oath you make today.
 Remember who you are.
 And make sure the enemies you let leave the field feel terror in their guts.
 May you find glory and plunder!
 What is your name?”

 The team roars as one.
-“BLOOD SUNS!”
+“BLOOD SUNS.”

 “What do you call your clan, your family?”

-“BLOOD SUNS!”
+“BLOOD SUNS.”

 “Who goes beside you as you ride into harm’s way?”

-“BLOOD SUNS!”
+“BLOOD SUNS.”

 “What will they carve in stone to remember your passing?”

-“BLOOD SUNS!
-BLOOD SUNS!
-BLOOD SUNS!”
+“BLOOD SUNS.
+BLOOD SUNS.
+BLOOD SUNS.”

-***

 I send everyone down to the armory to get fitted for their suits while I go looking for a first aid kit.
 I can only handle so much zeal in one day.
 The clansmen are looking downright religious.
 I wasn’t expecting a set of armor from all that, by the way.
 Coaches do not wear armor on the sidelines.
-But this isn’t a typical team and it sure as hell won’t be a typical Tournament.
+But this isn’t a typical team and it sure as hell won’t be a typical tournament.
 The more I think about it, though, the more I like it.
 The idea of wearing the metal on the field, the feeling of invincibility it gives me, the – well, gave me.
 The last time I wore a spaceball suit, I didn’t leave the field in one piece.
 That reminds me, I need to ask Laura if it’s safe for me to even wear the damn thing.
 She’d said something earlier about the suits fusing to players with implants.
 I like the armor, sure, but I don’t want to be stuck in it for the rest of my life.

 The ship’s infirmary is two decks down.
 A short time later I’m sitting on a bench with bluish nanogel working its magic on the gash running across my palm.
 I love these little guys, so small yet so efficient, numbing the pain and regenerating my cells from the inside out.
 I’m not squeamish, so I get a few minutes of entertainment out of watching my own surgery.
 The nanogel evaporates as it heals, and the medibot hovering over my shoulder sucks it out of the air for reuse.